javier-hernandezo/Transformer-Networks/README.md

 # CoordConv Layers

-In this repository also an implementation of STNs with the addition of CoordConv layers is provided.
+In this repository also an implementation of a STN with the addition of CoordConv layers is provided.

 ![Example](images/CoordConv.PNG)